-The image of Will Smith in a kaffiyeh is not a genuine photograph of the actor.
-It is a piece of artwork created by Mohammad Kanoo:
+The image of Will Smith in a kaffiyeh was not a genuine photograph of the actor.
+It was a piece of artwork created by Mohammad Kanoo:

 His series “A Question of Identity” (2012) presents a range of recognizable international public figures — political leaders and celebrities — dressed in the traditional kandoorah and ghutra for the men, and for the ladies in the abayya and hijab, once again using disjunction as a means of engaging viewers.
 Using Photoshop, Kanoo gives us an idea of what politicians such as Barack Obama, George Bush and Margaret Thatcher, and celebrities like George Clooney, Oprah Winfrey and Paris Hilton, would look like “out of their comfort zone,” that is, if they adopted an Arab sartorial identity.

 Will and Jada Pinkett Smith’s reported donation would go towards sponsoring the “Justice Or Else!
 Million Man March” event, not to Louis Farrakhan personally.
 And while Minister Farrakhan is the leader of the Nation of Islam (and did once say that “if the federal government will not intercede in our affairs, then we must rise up and kill those who kill us”), those are the views of an individual and not the official position of the organization.